mehrighafar/shape_control_DLO_2/README.md

 ## Contact

-If you have any question, feel free to raise an issue (recommended) or contact the authors: Mingrui Yu, [ymr20@mails.tsinghua.edu.cn](mailto:ymr20@mails.tsinghua.edu.cn)
+If you have any questions, feel free to raise an issue (recommended) or contact the authors: Mingrui Yu, [ymr20@mails.tsinghua.edu.cn](mailto:ymr20@mails.tsinghua.edu.cn)